vsmac/Linux_Essentials/uname_commands/README.md

 # Qus.
-What is date command?
+What is uname command?
 # Ans.
 The uname command in Linux prints system information such as the operating system name, kernel version, and more.

 1.uname        # used to  display only the kernel name